Timeline: The search for 2 missing, endangered Florida children last seen in Jacksonville's Westside

-Officers and multiple agencies with The Jacksonville Sheriff's Office searched throughout the night after an Amber Alert was issued for two missing children last seen on the Westside late Sunday morning.
+Officers and multiple agencies with the Jacksonville Sheriff's Office searched throughout the night after an Amber Alert was issued for two missing children last seen on the Westside Sunday.

-It's been over 16 hours since six-year-old Braxton Williams and 5-year-old Bri'ya Williams were last seen playing in front of their home in the 10200 block of West Beaver Street in the Paradise Village mobile home park around 11:30 a.m.
+Six-year-old Braxton Williams and 5-year-old Bri'ya Williams were last seen playing in front of their home in the 10200 block of West Beaver Street in the Paradise Village mobile home park around 11:30 a.m.
+They were reported missing around 1:30 p.m. after family searched for them for 90 minutes, police say.

 RELATED: JSO continues to search for missing 5-year-old girl, 6-year-old boy last seen on the Westside